 All students will pay, by the due dates specified in the class Schedule bulletin, the required tuition and fees based on the number of semester credit hours for which they register.
-Required tuition and fees for each semester of the 2020-2021 academic year and the 2020 summer terms may be obtained in the Cashier's Office in Alpine or in the Business Services Offices in Del Rio, Eagle Pass, and Uvalde.
+Required tuition and fees for each semester of the 2022-2023 academic year may be obtained in the Cashier's Office in Alpine or in the Business Services Offices in Del Rio, Eagle Pass, and Uvalde.
 Laboratory and individual instruction fees will be in addition to these amounts.
 Tuition and Fees may differ between Alpine and Del Rio, Eagle Pass, & Uvalde due to the services provided at the campuses.